T'Vondre Sweat

-T'Vondre Sweat (born July 11, 2001) is an American professional football nose tackle for the Tennessee Titans of the National Football League (NFL).
+T'Vondre Sweat (born July 11, 2001) is an American professional football nose tackle for the New York Jets of the National Football League (NFL).
 He played college football for the Texas Longhorns, winning the Outland Trophy and receiving unanimous All-American honors in 2023.

-Early life and high school
+Early life

 Sweat was born on July 11, 2001 in Huntsville, Texas.
 He attended Huntsville High School where he played basketball and football.
-He was rated a three-star recruit and committed to play college football at Texas.
+He was rated a three-star recruit and committed to play college football at the University of Texas at Austin.

 College career

-Sweat played in all 13 of Texas's games as a freshman.
+Sweat played in all 13 of the Longhorns' games as a freshman.
 He recorded 22 tackles, four tackles for loss, one sack, and one pass broken up with one forced fumble and one fumble recovery as a sophomore.
 Sweat had 22 tackles, two tackles for loss, and one sack during his junior season.
 As a senior he was named honorable mention All-Big 12 Conference after finishing the year with 30 tackles, 2.5 tackles for loss, seven quarterback hurries, and four passes defended.
 In 2023, Sweat won the Outland Trophy and was named a unanimous All-American on a defensive line that also included Big 12 Defensive Lineman of the Year winner Byron Murphy II.